conan-kiln/kiln/README.md

   Optional CUDA support has been added to all capable recipes.
 - TensorRT, plus CUDA-capable ONNX Runtime and PyTorch recipes.
 - Full Intel oneAPI support (oneMKL, oneDNN, oneMath, etc).
 Intel oneAPI DPC++/C++ Compiler toolchain is provided for SYCL support.
-- The full suite of GStreamer and its 250+ plugins is supported.
+- SuiteSparse, Ceres, GTSAM, g2o, COLMAP, GLOMAP, OpenMVG, Faiss, Open3D, PCL, BASALT, stella_vslam, GLIM, ReRun, Foxglove.
-- SuiteSparse, Ceres, GTSAM, g2o, COLMAP, GLOMAP, OpenMVG, Faiss, BASALT, stella_vslam, GLIM.
+- Both Eigen 5.0.0 and 3.4.1 are supported in all recipes that rely on it.
 - A comprehensive collection of solvers:
     - most COIN-OR libraries with all optional features,
     - SCIP Optimization Suite,